cjimti/iotwifi/README.md

 {"hostname":"raspberrypi","level":30,"msg":"Starting IoT Wifi...","name":"iotwifi","pid":0,"time":"2018-03-15T20:19:50.374Z","v":0}
 ```

-Keeping the current terminal open you can login on another terminal and
+Keeping the current terminal open, you can log in to another terminal and
 take a look the network interfaces on the Raspberry Pi.

 ```bash